SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 In `Program.cs`, you'll see there's quite a lot of setup code.
 But none of this is a chatbot at all.
 It's just setting up an `IChatClient`, and `IEmbeddingGenerator`, and a `QdrantClient`.

-Find where `IChatClient innerChatClient` is declared and make sure it's using the LLM backend you want to use, likely either Azure OpenAI or Ollama.
+Find where `IChatClient innerChatClient` is declared and make sure it's using the Azure OpenAI backend as we will require to perform structured parsing.

 ### Ranking and filtering RAG results